-- This conference will consist of 2 lecture sessions and 6 Socratic discussion sessions.
+- This colloquium will consist of 2 lecture sessions and 6 Socratic discussion sessions.

 - The discussion sessions are text-based and so selected participants are required to prepare appropriately and participate fully in all conference sessions.